vbfox/fableconf-2019-workshop-instructions/README.md

 ## Step 5: Rendering the dates with useEffect and useState

+*You can fast-forward here by doing `git checkout workshop-step-4` or by looking at what you're missing in the [workshop-step-4](https://github.com/vbfox/SAFE-Chat-workshop/tree/workshop-step-4) branch*

 Now let's use [`useState`](https://reactjs.org/docs/hooks-state.html) and [`useEffect`](https://reactjs.org/docs/hooks-effect.html) react [hooks](https://reactjs.org/docs/hooks-intro.html) to solve our relative time display problem.

 ![](relative_time.png)

-Displaying relative times is a purely UI problem that has nothing to do with our model, and can use local state inside a component instead of relying on the elmish update model.
+Displaying relative times is a purely UI problem that has nothing to do with our model, and can use local state inside a component instead of relying on the Elmish update model.

 Hooks are a way to achieve that inside a functional react component and might completely replace the react class syntax in the long term.